ChullEPG/chullepg.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a research engineer based in the United Kingdom.
+I'm an ML research engineer based in the United Kingdom.
 I currently work at [Monumo](https://monumo.com), where I research and implement novel machine learning and generative AI methods to optimize and design electric motors.

-I just recently finished my PhD in the [Energy and Power Group (EPG)](https://epg.eng.ox.ac.uk) at the University of Oxford under Prof. Malcolm McCulloch (fantastic supervisor!).
-I wrote my thesis on the electrification of public transportation systems in Sub-Saharan Africa.
-You can see some of my work in the [publications](https://chris-hull.com/publications/) section.
-Before that, I did a bachelor's in Economics and a master's in Management Science & Engineering at Stanford University.

 I love technology and am passionate about clean, low-cost, and abundant energy for all.
-I'm excited by the possibility of new technologies to drive emerging value chains.
+Within this sphere, my career is oriented around scientific machine learning and new technologies driving emerging value chains.

 Outside of work, I'm an active member of the [Explorer's Club](https://www.explorers.org), and have provided research mentorship services for high school and undergraduate students since 2017.